-- Delays \$150 million in the current year and the budget year to 2026-27 for the Climate Innovation Program at the CEC. - Reduces the Long Duration Energy Storage Program at the California Energy Commission (CEC) by \$50 million General Fund, or 13 percent. - Decreases the Carbon Removal Program at the CEC by \$25 million, a 25 percent reduction. - Decreases the Transmission Financing Program at the California Infrastructure Bank by \$25 million in 2023-2024, or 10 percent. - Cuts the Low Global Warming Pollutant Refrigerants program at the Air Resources Board by \$20 million, or 50 percent. - Reduces the Food Production Investment Program at the CEC by \$10 million in 2022-2023, or 13 percent. - Cuts the Industrial Grid Support and Decarbonization Program at the CEC by \$10 million in 2022-23, or 10 percent.
+- Rejects trailer bill language to address the Energy Resources Program Account (ERPA) structural deficit to raise the statutory cap on the ERPA surcharge, tie the statutory cap to the Consumer Price Index, and extend the surcharge to apply to behind-the-meter electricity ratepayers. - Adopts SB x1-2 cleanup trailer bill. - Delays \$198 million in the current year and the budget year to 2026-27 for the Climate Innovation Program. - Reduces the Long Duration Energy Storage Program by \$50 million General Fund, or 13 percent. - Decreases the Carbon Removal Program by \$25 million, a 25 percent reduction. - Decreases the Transmission Financing Program at the California Infrastructure Bank by \$25 million in 2023-2024, or 10 percent. - Reduces the Food Production Investment Program by \$10 million in 2022-2023, or 13 percent.